forrestjgq/lsp/thread/pwpt/pthread3.md

 To write a program of any complexity using threads, you'll need to share data between threads, or cause various actions to be performed in some coherent order across multiple threads.
 To do this, you need to synchronize the activity of your threads.

-[Section 3.1](#3.1) describes a few of the basic terms we'll be using to talk about thread synchronization: critical section and invariant.
+Section 3.1 describes a few of the basic terms we'll be using to talk about thread synchronization: critical section and invariant.

-[Section 3.2](#3.2) describes the basic Pthreads synchronization mechanism, the mutex.
+Section 3.2 describes the basic Pthreads synchronization mechanism, the mutex.

-[Section 3.3](#3.3) describes the condition variable, a mechanism that your code can use to communicate changes to the state of invariants protected by a mutex.
+Section 3.3 describes the condition variable, a mechanism that your code can use to communicate changes to the state of invariants protected by a mutex.

-[Section 3.4](#3.4) completes this chapter on synchronization with some important information about threads and how they view the computer's memory.
+Section 3.4 completes this chapter on synchronization with some important information about threads and how they view the computer's memory.

-<span id="3.1"> </span>
 ## 3.1 Invariants, critical sections, and predicates

 Lewis Carroll, Through the Looking-Glass: